mattermost/mattermost-handbook/operations/customer-success/README.md

 ### Customer Segmentation

 #### Vision

 - Goal: Deliver a great customer journey for all customers
 - Reality: Not all customers are created equally
 - Plan: Tailor the journey based on existing investment AND the opportunity to grow

-_See "[Post Sales Customer Journey Playbook](https://docs.google.com/document/d/1WB9Qr4ZRjZixprLKiX6tlbb4784qw5luV3eqzk_9hyw/edit#heading=h.hy6fak6l0x08) for customer segmentation details.
+See [Post Sales Customer Journey Playbook](https://docs.google.com/document/d/1WB9Qr4ZRjZixprLKiX6tlbb4784qw5luV3eqzk_9hyw/edit#heading=h.hy6fak6l0x08) for customer segmentation details.

 ### Customer Feedback